basho/rfc/open/descending_keys_upgrade/descending_keys_upgrade.md

 The DDL version is part of the record name as well e.g. `#ddl_v1{ }`.

+##### Events on Capability Changes

+When a node is downgraded, tables need to be disabled if they are not supported by the whole cluster.
+With descending keys, the table must be disabled because

 ##### DDL Upgrade Function

 Each change to the DDL in a release will require a DDL upgrade and downgrade function.
 The upgrade function is used when a lower version of the DDL is received than what the receiving node can handle.